basvdberg/IncrementalJoin/inc_join/README.md

 - all

 But you are free to choose any custom output window as well.
 The output window is not a moving window.
 It does not slide with the value of RecordDate.
+Typical use for the output window is first for historic loading: monthly, yearly or all (depending on the size of the data and the capacity of your cluster) and after this daily for the daily increments.

 For example: we want to have the output of the inc_join for 2025-03-07 (daily), or 2025-03 (monthly).

 # Implementation

-Our implementation builds a sql query that makes use of the **sliding join window** and **output window** and combines 4 join scenario's:
+Our implementation builds a sql query that makes use of the **sliding join window** and **output window**.
-df_output: the output dataset.
-delta_arrival_time: df_B.RecordDT - df_A.RecordDT

-Some considerations:
-- df_output.RecordDT is always contained in the output window.
+- `df_output:Dataframe` is the output dataset, where RecordDT is always contained in the output window.
+- `A` stands for a record in df_a
+- `B` stands for a record in df_b.
+- `delta_arrival_time:int` is defined as B.RecordDT - A.RecordDT in days (default).
+Unit of measure can be changed with `time_uom`.
+- `time_uom:string = 'day'` Currently we only implemented unit of measure = 'day'.
+We could also implement time_uom='hour'.

+Our implementation uses datetime instead of dates.

-## Join scenarios
+## Join scenarios inc_join(df_a, df_b)

+When joining df_a with df_b we evaluate the join scenario for every record A in df_A and B in df_B.
+Of course the general join conditions should always apply for A and B. (e.g. A.foreign_keys = B.prim_keys)

-### On time
+### Same time

-A and B arrived both within the output window.
+A and B arrived on the same day (default time_uom) within the output window.
+- `delta_arrival_time == 0`
 - `A.RecordDT is contained in the output window`
-- `B.RecordDT is contained in the output window`
+- `B.RecordDT is contained in the output window`.
+This follows from the first 2 conditions.
 - if `enfore_sliding_join_window` then
   - `B.RecordDT is contained in the sliding join window of df_a.RecordDT`
 - `Output.RecordDT = max(df_A.RecordDT, df_B.RecordDT)`